kibitzr/kibitzr.github.io/zapier-how-to.md

 10. In message template choose **Step 1 > Text** from drop-down list.

 You're all set!
-Get notified on new version of Kibitzr through SMS.
+Get notified on the new version of Kibitzr through SMS.